 Are you new to the world of Hard Money?
 Let’s say you’re interested in flipping homes and have discovered that one of the best ways to fund your project is through a hard money lender.
 However, as you start looking for local lenders, you come across confusing terms like “LTV,” “ARV,” and “CLTPP.”
 Don’t be intimidated!
 While these terms may seem overwhelming initially, they will become second nature after a few projects.

-Don’t get scared away too quickly.
-While it may seem overwhelming at first, these terms will become second nature after your first few projects.
-However, it’s important to have a general understanding of some hard money terms before your first loan.
-Knowing these terms will help you ask the right questions, get the best deal, and ultimately find the right hard money lender for you.
+After all, it’s essential to have a general understanding of these hard money terms before seeking your first loan.
+Familiarize yourself with these terms to ask the right questions, secure the best deal, and find the ideal hard money lender for your needs.

 “Learning The Basics of Borrowing Hard Money” YouTube, uploaded by Flipping Mastery TV, 11 December, 2018, https://www.youtube.com/watch?v=_a8DRGSTGlI

 “How Hard Money Loans Work!
 Easy Guide To Hard Money Loans For New Investors!”
 YouTube, uploaded by Sean Pan Real Estate Investing, 12 September, 2019, https://www.youtube.com/watch?v=_-ns8rXVwl8